-DR. MICHAEL HESTER was born in Morrilton, AR and graduated from Perryville High School.
+DR. MICHAEL HESTER was born in Morrilton, AR, and graduated from Perryville High School.
 He earned his bachelor's degree in Speech Communication & Education from Mid-America Nazarene University.
 He obtained a master's degree in School Administration from the University of Central Oklahoma and completed his doctorate in Educational Leadership from Wichita State University.
 He began his educational career in Oklahoma, teaching English and speech while coaching and owning a construction company.
-He returned to Kansas in 1990, where he spent 23 years as high school principal.
+He returned to Kansas in 1990, where he spent 23 years as the high school principal.

 In 2013, he was accepted as the General Director of Secondary Schools of Topeka Public Schools, serving 15,000 students.
 Dr. Hester has an innovative and visionary reputation for leadership.
 He has pioneered three 1:1 district technology initiatives that resulted in significant student achievement.
 In 2014, he helped establish the Topeka Center for Advanced Learning and Careers (TCALC), a business partnership for high school students to enter into a career from high school.

 In 2018, he initiated Arkansas’ largest energy waste reduction initiative and the state’s first school district solar panel project.
 Dr. Hester has published articles in the International Journal of Educational Management and the Journal of Urban Education.
 He has presented to educational groups on a local, state, national and international level.
 He serves as an advocate for high achievement for ALL students.
 He is known as an excellent communicator.